jam-mar/Csharp_for_Typescript_Developers/_chapters/04-building-a-service/index.md

 }
 ```

-Unlike Javascript, which is single-threaded, C#'s async/await may be used on multiple threads concurrently allowing for more efficient use of resources and improved performance in I/O-bound applications.
+Unlike JavaScript, which is single-threaded, C#'s async/await may be used on multiple threads concurrently allowing for more efficient use of resources and improved performance in I/O-bound applications.

-Key Points:
+**Key Points:**

 - The interface lives in Core because it's part of the application's core definition, not its implementation.
-It defines the contract for the service without dictating how it should be implemented like TypeScript interfaces.
+It defines the contract for the service without dictating how it should be implemented like TypeScript interfaces
 - The method is async and returns a `Task<Portfolio>`.
-In C#, a Task represents an asynchronous operation.
-It is a core component of the Task Parallel Library (TPL) and the Task-based Asynchronous Pattern (TAP), which are fundamental for writing responsive and scalable applications.

 C#'s `Task<T>` is equivalent to TypeScript's `Promise<T>`.
-The `async/await` pattern works almost identically in both languages.
+The `async/await` pattern works almost identically in both languages

 ## Updating Our Models